Calcium: benefits, dosage, contraindications

 Integrase inhibitors: strong interaction

-Calcium seems to decrease the levels of integrase inhibitors (dolutegravir, elvitegravir, raltegravir), used in HIV infections, through a chelation mechanism.
+Calcium appears to decrease levels of integrase inhibitors (dolutegravir, elvitegravir, raltegravir), used for HIV infection, via a chelation mechanism.

 Bisphosphonates: moderate interaction